Reisen/tensor/README.md

 ## Voting Style

-There are two styles of blockchain consensus at the moment.
+There are two styles of blockchain consensus at the moment in general:

 1. Voting and Round Consensus (Tendermint)
 2. Fork Selection Conensus (Bitcoin)